 Learning Behaviors Characteristics Not Observed Sometimes Observed Often Observed 1.
-Reasoning / Logical Thinking My child independently reasons things out for himself/ herself.
-My child easily draws conclusions from presented information.
+Reasoning / My child independently reasons things out for himself/ herself.
+Logical Thinking My child easily draws conclusions from presented information.
 My child is able to go from the concrete to the abstract.
 2. My child offers unique and clever responses.
-Problem Solving My child avoids typical ways of doing things choosing instead to adapt, improve, and/or modify a problem or topic.
-B. My child constantly asks questions about anything Inquiry/ Intellectual and everything.
-Curiosity My child is curious about the "how and why" of his/her surroundings.
+Problem- Solving Ability My child avoids typical ways of doing things choosing instead to adapt, improve, and/or modify a problem or topic.

+3. Inquiry/ My child constantly asks questions about anything and everything.
+Intellectual Curiosity My child is curious about the "how and why" of his/her surroundings.
 My child is willing to challenge accepted ideas.
 4. Insight My child is keenly observant; he/she usually "sees more or gets more" out of a story, film, experiment, problem, etc. than others.
 My child shows emotional sensitivity to world issues.
 My child is concerned with right and wrong and good and bad.
-5. My child uses advanced vocabulary for his/her age in written and oral communication.
-Communication Skills SKIII S My child demonstrates expressive and effective use of words, numbers, and symbols.
+My shild uses advenced vessbulary for his/har 1 - 5.
+Communication My child uses advanced vocabulary for his/her age in written and oral communication.
+Skills My child demonstrates expressive and effective use of words, numbers, and symbols.

-Learning Behaviors Characteristics Not Observed Sometimes Observed Often Observed 6.
-Creativity / Imagination My child generates a large number of ideas or solutions and elaborates upon them.
-My child is an innovative risk taker who finds imaginative ways of solving problems.
+Learning Behaviors Characteristics Not Observed Sometimes Observed Often Observed 6 Creativity / Imagination My child generates a large number of ideas or solutions and elaborates upon them.
+Illiagillation My child is an innovative risk taker who finds imaginative ways of solving problems.
 My child enjoys "playing with ideas."
-7. Self- Awareness My child displays a keen sense of humor.
-My child is individualistic and does not fear being different.
-My child strives towards perfection and is self- critical.
+Made the desired and a second of the second 7.
+My child displays a keen sense of humor.
+Self- Awareness My child is individualistic and does not fear being different.
+My child strives towards perfection and is self-critical.
 My child is adamant about his/her beliefs.
 My child adapts readily to new situations.
-8. Memory My child knows numerous facts about many subjects.
-Wemory My child demonstrates quick mastery and recall of factual information.
-T 9.
-Student Academic Performance My child demonstrates well-developed organizational skills.
-Routine tasks easily bore my child.
-My child sets high personal goals and strives for academic excellence.
-10 T Interest My child reads a great deal and frequently selects books well beyond his/her age.
+8 Memory My child knows numerous facts about many subjects.
+My child demonstrates quick mastery and recall of factual information.
+0 M. skild degree stretes well developed 9 Student My child demonstrates well-developed organizational skills.
+Academic Routine tasks easily bore my child.
+Performance My child sets high personal goals and strives for academic excellence.
+40 10 Interest My child reads a great deal and frequently selects books well beyond his/her age.
 My child enjoys learning for its own sake.
 My child displays an intense interest and skill in an area.
-11 T 11.
-Motivation to Learn My child needs little external motivation and enjoys the challenge of new and different topics.
+11. Motivation to Learn My child needs little external motivation and enjoys the challenge of new and different topics.
 My child is a "self-starter" who works well alone, needs few directions and little supervision.

-Comments: Please list any academic awards, special interests, talents, competitions and/or extra-curricular activities you feel would help the School Based Committee better understand your child.
+Comments: Please list any academic awards, special interests, talents, competitions and/or extra curricular activities you feel would help the School Based Committee better understand your child.